IhabMohamed/U-MPPI/README.md

 # U-MPPI

-This repository contains the ROS implementation of the U-MPPI control strategy, an online learning-based control strategy that integrates the state-of-the-art sampling-based Model Predictive Path Integral [(MPPI)](https://arc.aiaa.org/doi/pdf/10.2514/1.G001921) controller with a local perception model based on Sparse Gaussian Process (SGP).
+This repository contains the ROS implementation of the U-MPPI control strategy, a novel methodology that enhances the classical sampling-based **Model Predictive Path Integral [(MPPI)](https://arc.aiaa.org/doi/pdf/10.2514/1.G001921)** algorithm by combining the `Unscented Transform (UT)` with `standard optimal control theory` to effectively manage system uncertainties while integrating a more efficient trajectory sampling strategy.

-The key idea is to leverage the learning capability of SGP to construct a variance (uncertainty) surface, enabling the robot to learn about the navigable space surrounding it, identify a set of suggested subgoals, and ultimately recommend the optimal subgoal that minimizes a predefined cost function for the local MPPI planner.
-MPPI then computes the optimal control sequence that satisfies the robot and collision avoidance constraints.
-This approach eliminates the need for a global map of the environment or an offline training process.
+Such a control strategy leverages the UT to propagate not only the mean but also the covariance of the system dynamics, going beyond the traditional MPPI method.
+As a result, it introduces a novel and more efficient trajectory sampling strategy, significantly enhancing state-space exploration and ultimately reducing the risk of being trapped in local minima.
+Furthermore, by leveraging the uncertainty information provided by UT, we incorporate a risk-sensitive cost function that explicitly accounts for risk or uncertainty throughout the trajectory evaluation process, resulting in a more resilient control system capable of handling uncertain conditions.

 <img src="media/sampling-strategy.gif" width="500" height="250"/>